Brandon1126/CS5103_zwe996_BrandonWherry/README.md

 ## CS5103_zwe996_BrandonWherry
-Version: 1.0 beta
+Version: 2.0
 Course Project - Big number Computation

-A.txt and B.txt are 2 source files for the numbers to be added or subtracted.
+A.txt and B.txt are 2 source files for the numbers to be added, subtracted, or multiple.